yhoogstrate/bio-kernel/CODE_OF_CONDUCT.md

-# βio-Кernel project Code of Conduct
+# The βio-Кernel project Code of Conduct

 This code of conduct outlines our expectations for participants within the βio-Кernel project (and derivative projects), as well as steps to reporting